 - Beaches are not a priority

-- You will be hiring a car during your stay
+- You will be rent a car during your stay

 Where To Stay In Naxos With Family?